Ron-Itzhak/Symbio/README.md

 ```

-you can also , run the prd file :
+you can instead run the production composition file :

 ```bash
 docker-compose -f docker-compose-prd.yml up --build